philippinespire/pire_lcwgs_data_processing/gotanco-chanos_chanos_deprecated/2nd_sequencing_run/Lane2/README.md

 CLUMPIFY made no progress, cancelling job.
 LW 2023-06-23

 Restarted CLUMPIFY.
 Most jobs completed, but there were a few stragglers.
-Moved the stragglers into `fq_fp1_stragglers' and restarting the last reads.
+Moved the stragglers into `fq_fp1_stragglers' and restarted the last reads.
+The last reads have finished.
 LW 2023-06-26

 ### 9b.
 Check duplicate removal success.
 TBD